Making the most of losing your job

 5. Acceptance

-Remember, you might not go through all these stages, or go through them in this order.
-You might start feeling angry about the situation, then become depressed.
+Remember, you might not go through all these stages or go through them in this order.
+You might start feeling angry about the situation and then become depressed.
 You might not go through the bargaining phase at all.
 But you don’t have to endure every stage to get back on your feet.

 It’s also important to realise that although this grieving process is healthy and necessary, you have to resist the urge to wallow in grief.
 Give yourself time to honour and reflect on what you’ve lost, and then turn your thoughts to what’s ahead.